If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 - Revenue Loss: Every day your property is vacant is a day of missed rental income, which means you’re on the hook for the full mortgage payment

-- Marketing and Showing Expenses: Listing fees, advertising costs, and time spent showing the unit add up quickly
+- Marketing and Showing Expenses: Listing fees, advertising costs, and time spent showing the unit to each potential tenant

 - Preparation Costs: Cleaning, painting, and other necessary touch-ups to make your property move-in ready can strain your budget